xinchihuang/multi_robot_formation/ROSinterface/README.md

   1. Set robot's color in localization.py
   2. Run localization.py to get robot's position
 ### Multi-robot formation with expert control
+* Robot connection
+  1. Make sure computer and all robots are connected to same WIFI(Follow the [instruction](https://robomaster-dev.readthedocs.io/en/latest/) to connect robomaster)
+  2. Run check_ip.py to get each robots' IP (connect robot to WIFI one by one )
+  3. Record the IP address of each robot by setting the self.IP_DICT attribute using ImageListener in expert_control.py.
+Ensure that the IP address corresponds to the color of each robot.
+* Expert Control
+  1. Start ROS

+  `rosecore`
+  2. Start realsense camera

+  `roslaunch realsense2_camera rs_rgbd.launch `
+  3. Start cmvision_3d

+  `roslaunch cmvision_3d color_tracker.launch `
+  4. Start expert control

+  `rosrun multi_robot_formation expert_control.py `
 ### Interactions with other models

+  Interface is defined in model_control_ros.py.
+You can use the ModelControl as ros interface or you can define your own.